Richmond Town Square

-Richmond Town Square was a super regional shopping mall known locally as 'Richmond' or 'Richmond Mall,' located in Richmond Heights, Ohio, a suburb of Cleveland, at the intersection of Richmond Road and Wilson Mills Road.
-Opening September 22, 1966 as Richmond Mall, developed by famous mall developer Edward J. DeBartolo, Sr. Original anchors were Sears and JCPenney, alongside a Loews Theater and Woolworths.
-The mall included in-line tenants such as Richman Brothers, and Winkelman's.
+Richmond Town Square was a super regional shopping mall known locally as 'Richmond' or 'Richmond Mall', located in Richmond Heights, Ohio, a suburb of Cleveland, at the intersection of Richmond Road and Wilson Mills Road.
+It opened on September 22, 1966 as Richmond Mall, and was developed by famous mall developer Edward J. DeBartolo Sr. Original anchors were Sears and JCPenney, alongside a Loews Theater and Woolworths.
+The mall included in-line tenants such as Richman Brothers and Winkelman's.

 Mall features

 The Richmond Town Square Branch of the Cuyahoga County Public Library opened in the mall in 1988.
 Originally housed in a freestanding boutique kiosk, the branch showed significant circulation growth.
 The kiosk was forced to close in August 1998 due to a major renovation of the mall, but the branch library reopened in September 1999 in a 1200 sqft location by the northeast mall entrance, next to Sears.

 History

+The Richmond Town Square opened in September 1966 as Richmond Mall.

 In 1997, Woolworths closed their store at the mall.
 In 1998, Kaufmann's was added to the mall as an anchor, originally located at the Euclid Square Mall in Euclid, Ohio, the anchor changes included the expansion of the Loews Theater from a 10-screen theater to a 20-screen theater, and the addition a junior-anchor, Barnes & Noble.
 Also in 1998, DeBartolo Realty Corp. merged with Simon Property Group, and in the same year Simon remodeled the mall, expanded it, and renamed it.
 This renovation took advantage of new and emerging technologies "in materials, as well as architectural and decorative innovations" The total cost of the renovation was reported as US$100 million.

 In 2006, Kaufmann's was rebranded to Macy's as a part of the Federated–May merger.
 Also in 2006, the Loews Theater was rebranded to Regal Cinemas.
 In 2010, the Barnes & Noble store at the mall closed as a round of closures by the company.
 In 2012, Planet Fitness opened a fitness center in the building.
 On May 28, 2014, it was revealed that Richmond Town Square was one of two malls along with Great Lakes Mall in northeast Ohio that would have its ownership transferred from Simon Property Group to its spin-off Washington Prime Group (which is now known as WP Glimcher).
 In January 2015, Macy's announced the store at the mall would be closing as part of a plan to close 14 of its stores nationwide.
 As of mid March 2015, the Macy's store was shuttered, with all exterior signage removed.
 The mall was sold to the Kohan Retail Investment Group for $7.25 million in November 2016.